-Have you ever seen your healthcare provider and been upset because he or she refused to give you an antibiotic?
+Have you ever expected to get an antibiotic and been upset when your healthcare provider didn’t prescribe one?
 If so, you are not alone.
 Antibiotics cure so many diseases that many of us have gotten into the habit of expecting them.
-When we don’t get what we expect, we get frustrated.
+When we don’t get them, we get frustrated.

-If you’re wondering what your healthcare provider is thinking when you don’t get an antibiotic, here are a few possible reasons:
+If you’re wondering why you didn’t get an antibiotic, here are a few possible reasons:

 Antibiotics Don’t Always Work

 There are four kinds of infections: bacterial, viral, parasitic and fungal.
 Antibiotics only work against bacterial infections.
 If your healthcare provider thinks you have a different type of infection, you probably won’t get an antibiotic.

 If you get the wrong medication, you could wind up getting sicker or staying sick for longer.
 This is true even for something as relatively harmless as an antibiotic.

 Of course, just because you have a different type of infection today doesn’t mean that you can’t get a secondary bacterial infection tomorrow.
 If this happens, you may eventually need an antibiotic.
 Until then, however, you don’t need one.